nearlySplat/lightbulb/README.md

 ## Legal Stuff

 Lightbulb is a Discord Bot made by Splatterxl.
-You are free to use its code in your bot if you
+You are free to use its code in your bot if you keep the original license in a prominent place in your code, e.g. at the top of the file the code has been copied to or in a NOTICE file.
+Read the [GNU Affero General Public License](https://www.gnu.org/licenses).

-1. do not claim it is your code, and
-1. credit the actual author in a prominent place in your code, e.g. a `NOTICE` file.

 ```
+Lightbulb: a utility-focused meme bot.

 Copyright (C) 2020 Splatterxl

 This program is free software: you can redistribute it and/or modify